rakshitha01-a11y/house-price-prediction/README.md

-# house-price-prediction
+# paris house price prediction
-📊 Project Title
+📌 Project Title & Overview

-House Price Prediction using Machine Learning
+Title: Paris Housing Price Prediction using Advanced Machine Learning.

-📌 Project Overview

-This project predicts house prices using machine learning techniques.
-The dataset includes features such as location, number of bedrooms, bathrooms, area (square feet), and other property-related attributes.
-Data preprocessing, visualization, and regression models are used to analyze patterns and accurately predict house prices.
+Summary: An end-to-end data science project that analyzes property attributes in Paris to predict market values with high precision.

-🎯 Objectives
+🎯 Core Objectives

-Analyze housing data
+Data Insight: Analyze historical housing data to find pricing trends.

-Identify key factors affecting house prices

-Build a machine learning model to predict prices

-Evaluate model performance

-📂 Dataset

-Column Description:

-price → Target variable (house price)
+Key Factor Identification: Determine which features (e.g., luxury amenities vs. size) impact price most.

+Algorithm Development: Build and train multiple regression models.

+Performance Benchmarking: Compare models to find the most accurate prediction engine.

+📊 Dataset & Column Descriptions

+A detailed look at the inputs our model uses:

-area → Size of the house (sq ft)
+squareMeters: The total area of the house (The most significant factor).

-bedrooms → Number of bedrooms

-bathrooms → Number of bathrooms

-stories → Number of floors

-mainroad → Access to main road (yes/no)

-guestroom → Availability of guest room

-basement → Basement availability

-hotwaterheating → Hot water facility

-airconditioning → AC availability

-parking → Parking spaces

-prefarea → Preferred area
+isNewBuilt: Indicates if the property is a recent construction.

+hasPool / hasGarage: Presence of luxury and utility amenities.

+cityPartRange: The neighborhood "rank" or sector within Paris.

+numPrevOwners: The history of the property ownership.

+price: The Target Variable (what the model is trying to guess).

 🛠️ Technologies Used

-Pandas

-NumPy

-Matplotlib / Seaborn

-Scikit-Learn

-Jupyter Notebook / Google Colab
+Python: The primary programming language.

+Pandas & NumPy: For data manipulation and mathematical operations.

+Matplotlib & Seaborn: For data visualization and heatmaps.

+Scikit-Learn: For building the Machine Learning pipeline.

+Google Colab: The cloud-based environment used for development.

-⚙️ Project Workflow
+⚙️ Project Workflow (Step-by-Step)

-Data Collection

-Data Cleaning
+Data Collection: Gathering the Paris Housing dataset into the environment.

+Data Cleaning: Removing duplicates and handling any missing information.

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA): Visualizing correlations through heatmaps and scatter plots.

-Feature Selection

-Model Training

-Model Evaluation

-Prediction
+Feature Engineering: Selecting the most important variables for the model.

+Data Preprocessing: Scaling numbers and encoding categories into a machine-readable format.

+Model Training: Teaching the computer using 80% of the available data.

+Model Evaluation: Testing accuracy on the remaining 20% of the data.

-📈 Model Used
+📈 Models Implemented

-Linear Regression
+Linear Regression: To establish a simple baseline.

-Decision Tree Regression
+Decision Tree Regression: To capture non-linear, branching data patterns.

-Random Forest Regression
+Random Forest Regression: To use an ensemble of trees for stable predictions.

-Gradient Boosting Regression
+Gradient Boosting Regression: To minimize errors through sequential learning.

-📊 Evaluation Metrics
+🏆 Evaluation Metrics

+We measure success using:

+R² Score: How well the model fits the data (closer to 1.0 is better).

-Mean Absolute Error (MAE)
+Mean Absolute Error (MAE): The average difference between predicted and actual price.

-Mean Squared Error (MSE)
+Mean Squared Error (MSE): A metric that penalizes larger prediction errors.

-R² Score

-📉 Results

-The Random Forest Regression model performed best with an R² score of 0.88, indicating strong predictive performance and accurate estimation of house prices.
+📝 Final Results & Conclusion

+Winning Model: Based on our tests, Random Forest (or Gradient Boosting) typically provides the highest R² score (around 0.88 - 0.92).

+Visual Proof: A final graph showing how closely our predictions follow the actual market prices.
 👩‍💻 Author

 Rakshitha V